A Travel Price Comparison for United States of America Asheville vs. Charlottesville for Nightlife, Hiking, Food, and Old Town

 Asheville is a somewhat walkable place.
 If you stay downtown and don't plan to explore the outlying areas, then it's possible to walk around town.
 Otherwise, you'll need a car.

-Charlottesville is generally not a very walkable mountain town.
-While the University of Virginia campus and the downtown mall are both very walkable, most of the town is not.
+Charlottesville is generally not very walkable.
+While the University of Virginia campus and the Downtown Mall are both very walkable, most of the town is not.

 Should I spend more time in Charlottesville or Asheville?